copenhagenjs-dk/meetup-slides/2023-10-Oct/index.md

 18:10 Accessibility Testing - Olga Saukh
 18:40 Break with food and drinks
-19:15 Qwik and Resumability - Anders Kjær Damgaard 19:45 Raffle with a JavaScript Quiz
+19:15 Qwik and Resumability - Anders Kjær Damgaard 19:45 JavaScript Quiz and Raffle
 19:55 Group photo
 20:00 Socializing - Meet the community
 21:00 See you next time!